unfoldedcircle/core-api/doc/bt/devices/Samsung-SmartMonitor.md

 - Tested with M7
 - Supports keyboard and mouse devices.

-‼️ **work in progress**

 ## Known issues

 - The monitor disconnects Bluetooth peripherals after power off.
-  The device cannot be turned on again, only with the original Samsung remote.
+  - The device cannot be turned on again with Bluetooth, only with the original Samsung remote.
+  - Workaround: use infrared power commands (Samsung, Generic TV1).

 ## Regular keycodes (Keyboard Keypad Page (0x07))